 First, the buoyancy lifts up to 90% of added pressure and weight from your body.
 Second, the heat from the water helps your muscles to relax and improves your circulation, along with the production of positive endorphins that help fight feelings of pain and anxiety.
 Third, the massaging action from the jets helps to apply a constant stream of gentle yet effective pressure to the most stress-prone areas of your body.

-Due to this process and it’s many benefits, physiotherapists around the world utilize this wonderful form of healing to help patients recover following a physical injury.
+Due to this process and many benefits, physiotherapists around the world utilize this wonderful form of healing to help patients recover following a physical injury.

 Hot Tub Health Benefits

 Among these benefits, you can also find an improvement in balance, flexibility, and overall range of motion.
 Of course, we always recommend that you speak with a physician first before using hydrotherapy to treat a pre-existing health condition.